pitagg/zen-task/README.md

 - Route /me to check logged user data (GET /me with header Authorization + JWT).
 - JWT expires in 24 hours.

+## Setup

+`bundle install`

+`bundle exec rails db:prepare` to create the database, apply schema and run seeds.

+> [!TIP]
+> `db:prepare` is idempotent, so it will only perform the necessary tasks once.
+If a reset is necessary, use `db:setup` instead, which will cleanup and rebuild the database.
+Use it carefully!

 ## Development Flow

 Create 'new_branch' -> Commit -> Push to 'new_branch' -> Open Pull Request 'new_branch' to 'main' -> Code review -> Close PR with squash strategy